Home Compare BAS.DE vs TTE.PA

 BASF vs TotalEnergies: Which Stock Looks Stronger in 2026?

-TotalEnergies SE holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-BASF SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+TotalEnergies SE holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity